sghosh89/Copula_Intersp_Syn/README.md

 ### Data dependencies
 Datasets are not included in the Data folder, and need to be obtained and put there for the code to run.
-A dataset which includes the plankton data we used as a subset can be obtained from the Dryad Digital Repository https://doi.org/10.5061/dryad.rq3jc84.
+A dataset which includes the plankton data we used, as a subset, can be obtained from the Dryad Digital Repository https://doi.org/10.5061/dryad.rq3jc84.
 We do not have the rights to release the aphid data, so those data are not in the repository.
 The aphid data came from the